liferay/liferay-docs/userGuide/en/chapters/07-collaboration-suite.markdown

 ![Figure 7.x: The Recycle Bin provides a seamless administration experience for deleting and removing content.](../../images/recycle-bin-overview.png)

-You can recycle several different types of assets, which include:
+You can recycle several different types of assets, including:

 - Blogs
 - Bookmarks